 Are all meals included or only some?
 Are a la carte options available?
 If so, what is the meal charge policy?
 Are utility charges included in the monthly fees (be sure to ask this, if the monthly charges seem surprisingly low)?
 Housekeeping is usually included in the monthly charges, but it is best to clarify what services they will provide exactly.
 What furniture and furnishings are provided and what will you have to carry along from home?
 Does the facility offer self-service laundry or is this service provided?
 If so, is it chargeable?
 Assisted living facilities typically have several recreational activities on offer.
 Be sure to ask what is scheduled and how frequently.
 Some activities may be chargeable so be sure to ask.

 Be sure to clarify a few more things about costs and payments: is Medicaid accepted?
 What about LTC (Long Term Care insurance) and SSI (Supplemental Security Income)?
 Some facilities may or may not accept private funds; so be sure to check this as well.

 Questions about care

-Remember, if your loved one seems unable to manage with some things right now, they may become progressively weaker and less able, and may need more assistance in times to come.
+Remember, if your loved one seems unable to manage with some things right now, they may become progressively weaker and less able and may need more assistance in times to come.
 If you want to start out with fewer services and then transition to a more comprehensive plan, is this possible?
 You should get a good idea of the number of staff employed and whether they are trained and licensed.
-It may be a good idea to ask about the credentials of the people who will be taking care of your loved one: whether the facility checks for any criminal record, whether there is a routine drug testing protocol and so on.
+It may be a good idea to ask about the credentials of the people who will be taking care of your loved one: whether the facility checks for any criminal record, whether there is a routine drug testing protocol, and so on.
 Find out about the carer to resident ratio.
-This will give you an idea whether they are well staffed or stretched.
+This will give you an idea of whether they are well-staffed or stretched.